-■ For a simulation comparing Wilcoxon and t-Test see lecture11.Rmd in the git repository.
+■ For a simulation comparing Wilcoxon and t-Test see lecture11.Rmd.

 - Also for rank-based methods, there is an analog to ANOVA that can cope with more than two groups: Kruskal-Wallis Test.
 As for ANOVA, H0 reads "There is no difference between the groups". - First, the scores of all groups are ranked together (like for Wilcoxon Rank-Sum Test). - The test statistics is called H: